 Calibrating Gimbals and Sliders

-To access the “Models” page, hold down the roller button for 2 seconds from the main screen, and select “Model Select” option.
+To create new models, first go to the “Models” page by holding down the roller button for 2 seconds from the home screen, then select “Model Select” option.

 Here you can create and select profiles for each of your model.
-Hold down the roller button to select these actions.
+Hold down the roller button to select one of the actions.

-To create a new model profile for quadcopter, go to the “Models” page, then hold down the roller button, and select “Create Model” option in the list.
+To create a new model profile for quadcopter, go to the “Models” page, then hold down the roller button, and select “Create Model” option.

-Here you can choose a model template, but notice that there are only glider and plane available at the moment.
-Don’t worry, we can work around that, but hopefully the missing multirotor template will be added in the future firmware update.
+Here you can choose a model template based on the type of aircraft, but there are no multirotor, only glider and plane available at the moment.
+Don’t worry, we can work around that, hopefully the missing multirotor template will be added in the future OpenTX firmware update.

-For now, just select “Plane”, and then go through these setup (press PAGE button to move onto the next step)
+For now if you want to create a profile for a quadcopter, just select “Plane“, and then go through the following steps (press PAGE button to move onto the next step)

 - “Does your model have a motor?”
 Yes